Revyz Command Center for Jira

 1. Review the complete summary of the clone job, including the selected configurations, dependencies, and chosen action (Create Duplicate Copy).

-2. Click on “Clone” to proceed to the final confirmation.
+2. Click on “Restore” to proceed to the final confirmation.

 Step 8: Completion of Cloning